Full Guide to Rotary Screw Air Compressors

 How Does a Rotary Screw Air Compressor Work?

-3. As air moved through the successive chambers of the paired rotors, it is squeezed into a smaller volume, resulting in air compression.
+5. As air moves through the successive chambers of the paired rotors, it is squeezed into a smaller volume, resulting in air compression.

-• An oil-free (or oil-less) rotary screw air compressor uses a two-stage compression process.
+An oil-free (or oil-less) rotary screw air compressor uses a two-stage compression process.
 Air passes through an intercooler between compression stages to bring temperatures down and prevent overheating.
 Oil-free rotary screw air compressors eliminate any oil carryover, producing very clean air.
 However, they tend to be more expensive, more complicated to maintain, and noisier than their oil-injected cousins.
+Oil-free screw compressors are most commonly used for specialty applications requiring very high-purity air.
+However, in most cases, it is possible to obtain the required purity levels using dryers and air filtration.

 Rotary Screw Air Compressor Components